move? : A poem by Amy Lu

 I’m Not Lonely, I Just Miss My Friends

-Skylar Sanders Skylar Sanders
+essays Skylar Sanders essays Skylar Sanders

 I’m Not Lonely, I Just Miss My Friends